Xetibo/ReSet-Doc/sections/existing_plugin_functionality/keyboard.typ

 The other method is to write it directly into the hypr.conf file.
-Because the configuration file uses a custom configuration language called hyprlang, it's very hard to make changes in a specific area there because currently no parser exists for it that is written in rust.
+Because the configuration file uses a custom configuration language called hyprlang, it's very hard to make changes in a specific area there because currently no parser exists for it that is written in Rust.

 #subsubsubsection("GNOME")
 In GNOME, it is possible to change keyboard layouts with gsettings or dconf.